 Once you understand which assets to depreciate and which methods to use, Assetbots is easy-to-use asset tracking software that will help you:

-Please send us an email if you need help getting started or have questions about setting up your assets for depreciation.
+Please open a ticket within your Assetbots account if you need help getting started or have questions about setting up your assets for depreciation.
 Happy tracking!